 This article provides:

-Along the way, I will also include discussions to help you decide the approach to take when many alternatives are available.
+Along the way, I will also include discussions to help you decide the approach among the many alternatives.

 How Difficult is Web Page Creation?
 Difficult comes in two flavors.
-First is the technical difficulty/complexity of the task.
-Second is the broadness of knowledge required to perform the task.
-For example, learning Japanese is not terribly difficult; but, the student must have instant recall of about 2500 words and many gramatic usage patterns to be effective.
-Thus, Japanese is quite broad, but not terribly deep in the sense that mathmatics, or C Programming are.
+First is the technical complexity of the task.
+Second is the broadness of knowledge required for the task.
+Learning Japanese is not terribly difficult; but, there sure is a lot of it!
+Thus, Japanese is quite broad, but not terribly complex.
 Creating Web pages is broad but not deep.
 It is at the extreme "easy" end of the programming spectrum.
-It is really more of a "tagging language" than a programming language.
-But some sequential awareness of "how things happen" is needed, much like programming.
+It is really more of a "tagging language" than a programming language; but, there are some similarities to programming.

 Getting Started: Getting started is easy & not very expensive if you already have a computer.
 You can create & display web pages without any special software at all; but, I will show you inexpensive software that will make the job easier.
 Also, it will be easy for you to view your web pages on your own computer even before you have web space (i.e. you can view web pages right off your own hard drive, using your Safari, or FireFox).

 Learning HTML the programming language of Web Pages: I recommend you buy a used copy of the book Learning HTML in 24 hours by Dick Oliver.
 You can find it on Amazon in "new and used" for a good price.
-You do not need the newest edition- an older one will be fine.
+You do not need the newest edition.
 Alternatively, the good people at W3 Schools have wonderful educational material for HTML and other computer languages.
-You can access it free off the internet.
+You can access it free using the internet.

 Should I download all of the software at once?
 No!
 Don't do that!

 Start with CodeRunner.
 This is the one to build web pages.
 When you start adding photos, you will need photo processing software because images off your phone will be either too big or too small.
 You may want to sharpen the images or turn them to B&W. If your web page features lots of drawings, you will need a tool for that.
-Below, I provide a description of the main software products I recommend:
+Below, I provide a description of the main software products I recommend, in the order of importance:

 There are many software tools available that can do any of the jobs listed above.
 If you have something you like, try it!
 The list above is just the combination of tools that I have found powerful, affordable and easy to use.